TSENGNGUON/num_feed_api/OAUTH_TESTING_GUIDE.md

 - For production, you must implement proper token verification:
   - Google: Verify ID token using Google's public keys
   - Facebook: Verify access token by calling Facebook's Graph API
-- The `providerId` field stores the token/ID for now (should store actual provider userDto ID in production)
+- The `providerId` field stores the token/ID for now (should store actual provider user ID in production)

 ---